Accelerating societal transitions with MAK’IT

 The links between science and society at the heart of the approach

 What do these researchers from different disciplines and continents have in common?
-They are all contributing to accelerating the transitions needed to achieve the United Nations Sustainable Development Goals by 2030.
-With this goal in mind, MAK'IT offers resident researchers a unique approach: "We ask researchers to use their work to tackle societal controversies that may be causing obstacles to transition," explains Marianne Chaumel.
+They are helping to accelerate the transitions needed to achieve the United Nations Sustainable Development Goals by 2030.
+With this goal in mind, MAK’IT offers resident researchers a unique approach:“We ask researchers to use their work to tackle the societal controversies that can create roadblocks hindering these transitions,” emphasizes Marianne Chaumel.

 “Visiting Scientists”: a prestigious program

-4D photoacoustic imaging of the heart and brain for American Craig Goergen; combating Chagas disease for Argentine Marcelo Lorenzo; camel milk technology and markets for Kazakh Gaukhar Konuspayeva; and the use of peri-urban land for Australian Roel Plant...
-Geographical and thematic diversity is the order of the day in the "Visiting Scientists" group.
-This is a 3- to 10-month hosting program reserved for "senior" researchers with at least 10 years of post-doctoral experience.
-"In this program, researchers must propose a cross-disciplinary project.
-They are integrated into the local scientific community, as each of them is invited by a unit that co-finances their visit," explains the project manager.
+4D photoacoustic imaging of the heart and brain by American Craig Goergen; research on Chagas disease by Argentine Marcelo Lorenzo; technology and markets for camel milk by Kazakh Gaukhar Konuspayeva; and the use of peri-urban land by Australian Roel Plant… Geographical and thematic diversity is the hallmark of the“Visiting Scientists”group.
+This is a 3- to 10-month hosting program reserved for“senior”researchers with at least 10 years of experience following their doctorate.“In this program, researchers must propose a cross-disciplinary project.
+They are integrated into the local scientific community since each of them is invited by a unit that co-funds their visit,” explains the project manager.

 "Cohort": group research

-Second option: the "Cohort" program.
-This is a MAK'IT exclusive , offering a small group of researchers working in various fields the opportunity to spend six months working together on a theme chosen by MAK'IT.
-"Our first cohort worked on the theme 'Fake news or failing science?' and also took part in a Science Bar on this topic.
-The group we will be hosting between January and June 2023—the call for applications is currently open—will examine the question: 'What role does science play in times of crisis?'.
-MAK'IT, in collaboration with the South Center, an intergovernmental organization based in Geneva, is organizing an international conference on this same theme on April 7 in Montpellier, where several high-level international experts are expected to attend.
+Second option: the“Cohort”program.
+A MAK’IT exclusive , this program brings together a small group of researchers from diverse fields to work together for six months on a topic selected by MAK’IT.“Our first cohort worked on the theme ‘Fake News or Flawed Science?’ and also participated in a Science Bar on this topic.
+The group we will host between January and June 2023—the call for applications is currently open—will examine the question: ‘What roles for science in times of crisis?’
+MAK’IT, in collaboration with the South Center, an intergovernmental organization based in Geneva, is also organizing an international conference on this same theme on April 7 in Montpellier, where several high-level international experts are expected to attend.

-The researchers in the cohort, who are based in an open-plan office at Muse, will ultimately be required to produce at least one joint, cross-disciplinary publication.
-"With this program, they commit to working two days a week on this joint project, while the rest of their time can be devoted to advancing their personal research," explains Marianne Chaumel.
+The cohort’s researchers, who are based in an open-plan office at Muse’s premises, will ultimately be required to produce at least one joint—and thus interdisciplinary—publication.“Through this program, they commit to working two days a week on this joint project; the rest of their time can be devoted to advancing their personal research,” explains Marianne Chaumel.

-The FIAS program for French Institutes for Advanced Study, open to researchers in the humanities and social sciences, offers the same conditions as the "Visiting Scientists" program, namely a ten-month residency co-financed by a research structure at the University of Montpellier or its partners.
-The difference is that this program, shared by five French IEAs, is run by the French Network of IEAs (RFIEA).
-Of the 28 residencies offered in 2022-2023, three will take place in Montpellier.
-In 2021-2022, UM welcomed Margreet Zwarteveen from the UNESCO Water Center in Delft, Netherlands, and Myrtille Lacoste, a Franco-Australian researcher affiliated with Curtin University in Australia.
+The FIAS program ( French Institutes for Advanced Study), open to researchers in the humanities and social sciences, offers the same terms of support as the“Visiting Scientists”program, namely a ten-month residency co-funded by a research institution at the University of Montpellier or one of its partners.
+The difference is that this program, shared by five French IEAs, is coordinated by the French Network of IEAs (RFIEA).
+Of the 28 residencies offered in 2022–2023, three will take place in Montpellier.
+In 2021–2022, UM hosted Margreet Zwarteveen from the Netherlands, affiliated with the UNESCO Water Center in Delft, and Myrtille Lacoste, a Franco-Australian researcher affiliated with Curtin University in Australia.